 3. Foetal Multicystic Dysplastic Kidney

-Sometimes a grape or bunch of grapes like structure may begin growing inside your unborn baby’s kidneys.
+Sometimes a grape or a bunch of grapes like structure may begin growing inside your unborn baby’s kidneys.
 This kind of deformity of the kidneys occurs during the development of the foetal kidneys.

 Causes of Foetus Kidney Problems

 There are not many substantial studies available that explain the causes of foetal kidney problems.
-Also, the occurrence of the kidney problems in unborn babies is a rare phenomenon.
+Also, the occurrence of kidney problems in unborn babies is a rare phenomenon.
 However, the following are certain assumptions regarding the causes:

 - When the blockage occurs, it makes the urine to go back to the kidneys.
 This causes hydronephrosis.